mostafaaminflakes/PHP-Gettext-Localization/README.md

-# PHP-gettext-Localization-
+# PHP-Gettext-Localization
-Localization module using PHP gettext and MO files.
+Localizing the entire user interface and realtime application messages using PHP Gettext and MO files, also controlling the embedded external stylesheet.